hphelion/documentation/v13/bindings.fog.compute.md

         s.reload        #reload the server
         s.volume_attachments.all        #list the attachments

-2. Get attached volume details for a server:
+2. Obtain details for an volume attached to a server:

         server = conn.servers.get("server_id")
         att = s.volume_attachements.get("volume_id")